JingJiang0224/DEX-Liquidity-Quality-Analysis/README.md

 <br />

-  **Weights assigned:**
+&nbsp;&nbsp;**Weights assigned:**
      - Liquidity Depth Score: 0.5
      - Liquidity Stability Score: 0.3
      - Liquidity Distribution Score: 0.2

-  All metrics are normalized to a 0-1 score, then aggregated with weights into a dimension score for each pool.
+&nbsp;&nbsp;All metrics are normalized to a 0-1 score, then aggregated with weights into a dimension score for each pool.

 <br />
 <br />